Revealing the Invisible: AirVisual in Pakistan

 Pakistan Air Quality Initiative (PAQI)

-Years ago, the U.S. Embassy launched a game-changing campaign of tweeting air quality measurements in the Chinese capital.
+The U.S. Embassy previously launched a game-changing campaign of tweeting air quality measurements in the Chinese capital.
 Abid was inspired to do something similar in his home country.
 But first, he needed data.
 That’s when he decided to take his country’s lack of public air quality data into his own hands by setting up a network of six public outdoor AirVisual air quality monitors within the hearts of four major Pakistani cities: Lahore, Karachi, Peshawar, and Islamabad.

-The air quality monitors have been measuring and broadcasting the cities’ air quality readings since January 2017 on the AirVisual app and website.
+The air quality monitors have been measuring and broadcasting the cities’ air quality readings ever since on the AirVisual app and website.
 The air quality information is also publicly posted on Abid’s own dedicated community platform: the Pakistan Air Quality Initiative.2

 AirVisual Pro data in the courtroom